BetterNowOrg/developers.betternow.org/source/index.html.md

 ## "Sub-resources"

-When resources are related to other resources (e.g. a list of Projects that can be supported for one Organisation, or a list of fundraising pages that are members of one Team), they will be represented as a reference to an url that can be dereferenced to return a list of the embedded resources.
+When resources are related to other resources (e.g. a list of Projects that can be supported for one Organisation, or a list of Fundraising Pages that are members of one Team), they will be represented as a reference to an url that can be dereferenced to return a list of the embedded resources.